 During my first couple of days in Cusco, I walked around the center to get my bearings.
 Many churches were illuminated at night.

 I quickly learned to skirt around the Plaza de Armas to avoid swarms of vendors.
 I spent more time in the hilly San Blas neighborhood, which contained dozens of cafes and restaurants.
 A few vendors were scattered in the area, but it didn’t feel nearly as overwhelming as the plaza.

-Tons of of day tours from Cusco are available, and I’d bet you could go on a different tour every day for months.
+Tons of of day tours from Cusco are available, and I’d bet a good amount of money that you could go on a different tour every day for months.
 One of the most popular options is the Sacred Valley, which consists of a group of Inca settlements about 1.5 hours from Cusco.
 I went on a tour with Southern Adventure Peru, and one of our first stops was Pisac.
 The ruins included large terraces that lined the hillside.

 We later stopped at Ollantaytambo, another Inca settlement and a common start and/or end point for Machu Picchu treks.

 If you have a free day in Cusco, it’s worth taking a trip to the Sacred Valley.
 The ruins are remarkable and easily accessible, as long as you’re willing to sit in a bus or van for a few hours.